-However, color us sensitive, but there should also be a presentation of unpleasant things that describes a destination to create a balanced set of views before making a conclusion.
+However, color us sensitive, but there should also be a presentation of unpleasant things that describes a destination to create a balanced set of views before concluding.

 Speaking of unpleasant experiences, no place is devoid of them, and without further ado, these are what some residents don’t like about Nova Scotia.

 Some residents observed that when they moved into a park community, neighbors initially said hello and engaged in small talk.
-But later on they felt cold treatment and ignored by neighbors.
+But later on, they felt the cold treatment and ignored by neighbors.
 Fellow newcomers from other provinces were noticeably more friendly than old-timers.
-The ill treatment may also be observed in public facilities like a local grocery.
+The ill-treatment may also be observed in public facilities like a local grocery.

 High tax rate.